sdicht/sdicht.github.io/docs/eng3/assignments/assignment-video.md

 Slide 8: Your Advice Response - Offer firmer, more direct advice from your character, including consequences and expectations.

-Required Grammar:
+!!! note
     - Must/Have to (1x each): "You must face this directly" / "You have to make a choice"
     - Had better (1x): "You had better apologize soon"
     - Shouldn't (1x): "You shouldn't ignore this anymore"
     - Question tag (1x): "This is important, isn't it?"
     - Real conditional (1x): "If you talk to them honestly, they will understand"

-### SEGMENT 4: Case #3 - Crisis Problem (2-4 minutes)
+### SEGMENT 4: Case #3 - Crisis Problem (2 minutes)

 Slide 9: Case Introduction - Show character photo/image, character name and critical situation, labeled as "Emergency Intervention."